 Are There Other Requirements for an ADU?

-Limits on height and lot placement are common.
+Limits on height and lot placement are the norm.
 Some jurisdictions require some kind of design compatibility with the primary residence.
 Some dictate what direction the front door must face.
 Requirements are updated periodically so check for the most current.

 What are the Benefits of an ADU?

 ● Provides extra, affordable, housing on site supporting density and sustainability goals.

 ● Leverages existing property enhancing value.
 Architect designs increase value.